pcyin/PyRouge/README.md

 # PyRouge
 A python library to compute rouge score for summarization.
-Currently only Rouge-l is implemented.
+Supports Rouge-l and Rouge-2.